ayosecu/security-terms/09_Cryptography_Authentication_Identity/02_Encryption_Standards_and_Implementations.md

 <br>

-## Summary of Attack Models Related to Encryption
+## 6. Attack Models Related to Encryption
   - **Brute Force** Attack: Attempts all possible key combinations to decrypt encrypted data.
 Strong encryption uses long keys to make this computationally infeasible.
   - **Chosen-Plaintext** Attack (CPA): The attacker has access to the encryption of chosen plaintexts, enabling analysis of the encryption process.
 Modern encryption schemes are designed to withstand CPA.
   - **Chosen-Ciphertext** Attack (CCA): The attacker can decrypt chosen ciphertexts, potentially exposing vulnerabilities in the decryption process.